calipho-sib/nextprot-docs/news/2022/06/28/New DSDMap project and release with Dravet syndrome variants and function predictions.md

 **New variants causing Dravet syndrome**

-Our team has started annotating and integrating [SCN1A](../entry/NX_P35498/medical) variants causing DS or which are observed in DS patients, but for which the evidence is not sufficient to support a causal relationship.
+Our team has started annotating [SCN1A](../entry/NX_P35498/medical) variants causing DS from the literature and integrating them in neXtProt.

-**New variants observed in patients**
+**New variants observed in patients with 272 different diseases**

 Genetic variants which have been identified in patients but for which the causal relationship is not established were annotated from the literature by our team.
-A total of ? variants in 169 entries were integrated.
+A total of 2189 variants in 169 entries were integrated.

 ##New predictions of protein functions